sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 ```

 ### Use Existing
-If desired, you can deploy into an existing VPC, use existing Subnets and provided NAT Gateway and existing Security Group.
-The variables in table below can be used to define the existing resources.
-Refer to [BYO Network](./user/BYOnetwork.md) page for supported scenarios on how to use existing network resources with additional details and requirements .
+If desired, you can deploy into an existing - VPC, Subnets and NAT Gateway, and Security Group. **Note**: all existing VPC/Subnet resources must be in the same AWS region as the input [location](./CONFIG-VARS.md#required-variables).
+The variables in the table below can be used to define the existing resources.
+Refer to [BYO Network](./user/BYOnetwork.md) page for all supported scenarios on how to these use existing network resources with additional details and requirements .
 | Name | Description | Type | Default | Notes |
  | :--- | ---: | ---: | ---: | ---: |
  | vpc_id | ID of pre-existing VPC | string | null | Only required if deploying into existing VPC |